Illia-droid/illia-chernyk-exam-2024/README.md

     a. prepared for role of Moderator and rename* Dashboard.jsx to index.jsx + pathes;
     b.
 Fix customer`s dashboard:
         * rename*;
-        * fixed logic of CustomerDashboard component (there is no constant rerendering of identical contests);
+        * fixed logic of ContestsContainer component (there is no constant rerendering of identical contests);
+        * refactor customer`s dashboard.
+    c.
+Fix creator`s dashboard:
+        * fixed filters in CreatorDashboard;